Freezefaz/Project-4-DareBee/README.md

 ### Known Bugs
 - If a user click on view profile before creating a profile it will result in Not Found
 - User can make multiple profile which should not be allowed
-- If an empty cart is checked out it will result in a Server Error 500

 ## Deployment
 This website is deployed on Heroku.
 The URL for the deployed website is https://fa-darebee.herokuapp.com/